rutar-academic/rutar.org/content/writing/vim-session-management-an-introduction-to-fish.md

 Finally, it would be nice to have some autocompletions for our script.
 Completion files are stored in a file with the same name as the function file, except in the `~/.config/fish/completions` directory.

-We want basic descriptions for the commands when we hit <kbd>TAB</kbd>, and we also want autocompletion for the session name when we call `vs open`.
+We want basic descriptions for the commands when we hit {% kbd() %}TAB{% end %}, and we also want autocompletion for the session name when we call `vs open`.
 Fish completion files are also just regular lists of functions, except they are loaded when autocompletion for a certain function is requested.
 You can read the fish [docs about completions](https://fishshell.com/docs/current/completions.html) if you would like.